Last Updated on October 8, 2022 by Rebecca Lake

 The CIT Bank Savings Connect account is an online savings account that offers one of the most competitive rates around.
 Savers can earn a solid APY with no monthly maintenance fees.

-But is it the right savings account for you?
+But is a CIT Bank savings account for you?

 Keep reading this CIT Bank Savings Connect review to learn how it works.